Estimated reading time: 5 minutes

 I’ve heard horror stories of bosses berating employees in front of other people, screaming at workers, or throwing temper tantrums.

-This kind of behavior affects productivity (at least when the boss isn’t looking) and plays havoc on employee morale.
+This kind of behavior affects productivity (at least when the boss isn’t looking) and wreaks havoc on employee morale.

 When there is low morale, employees disengage – which contributes to undue stress.
 Employees who are forced to deal with a bad boss view the culture as “we” versus “them”.